aloe vera benefits: what happens by applying aloe vera on the face overnight

 What are the benefits of applying aloe vera gel on the face?
-Aloe vera gel contains 75 types of ingredients, the main ones are: vitamins and minerals, salicylic acid, lignin and saponins, sugars.
+Aloe vera gel contains 75 types of ingredients, the main ones being:

 Apply this gel around your face and eyes with cucumber